UConn Players to Watch Against San Diego State - National Championship

 UConn Players to Watch

-Andre Jackson is tops on his squad in assists per game (4.7), and also averages 6.8 points and 6.3 rebounds.
-At the other end, he posts 1.1 steals and 0.5 blocked shots.
+Andre Jackson averages a team-best 4.7 assists per game.
+He is also posting 6.8 points and 6.3 rebounds, shooting 43.3% from the field.

-Alex Karaban is putting up 9.4 points, 1.7 assists and 4.4 rebounds per game.
+Alex Karaban is averaging 9.4 points, 1.7 assists and 4.4 rebounds per contest.

 UConn Top Performers (Last 10 Games)